thomasgoldberger/softwarequality-without-testing/Part3-Softwarequality_without_testing.md

 #### Minimal Viable Product (MVP)

-In an agile world we don't ship full developed software anymore, we ship features using DevOps and all the power of automation Continuous Integration, Deployment and Delivery gives us the ability to deliver multiple times a day to productive environment.
+In an agile world we don't ship full developed software, we ship features using DevOps and all the power of automation and *Continuous Integration*, *Deployment* and *Delivery* gives us the ability to deliver multiple times a day to the productive environment.
 An MVP is a new developed software either by a start-up (Green Field Project) or by an established company which shipped the first and most relevant business cases.
 A limited feature set to go to market as soon as possible, but with the promise of more features to come after the first version release.

-The big advantage of working a project as an MVP is that the Business Unit can use the feedback of the end-user and build the an develop the software which is really needed.
+The big advantage of working a project as an MVP is that the Business Unit can use the feedback of end-users and develop the product which is really needed.
 Quality wise, the same things are true as for Green Field Projects.

 ## Implementation of a Quality first approach

-Tools, tools, tools, our last and final chapter of this series will be about tools, that might help us secure the quality before we start even testing our code.
+Tools, tools, tools, our last and final chapter of this series will be about tools, that help us secure the quality before we start even testing our code.

 ### Environment

 Modern software is complex, sure thing a developer develops his code on his local machine; however, it is not efficient to integrate, build and deploy everything on a local machine.
 Therefor we need some overall understanding about CI/CD (not necessary DevOps) about staging and containerization.
-Tools are a double-edged sword, if you learn them they could help you make you more efficient push your quality to a new level and help you keep it there, but if you use these tools with no knowledge or only rudimentary knowledge this tools will make everything worse and will add a complexity to your system which you can't handle.
+Tools are a double-edged sword, if you learn them they could help you make you more efficient push your quality to the next level and help you keep it there, but if you use these tools with no knowledge or only rudimentary knowledge this tools will make everything worse and will add a complexity to your system which can't be handle easily.

 #### Containerization

-Not all to long ago a mediocre developer would answer QA in all seriousness that a bug is not there because "It work's on my machine".
-Using tools like Docker to containerize the software makes sure that everybody uses the exact same thing.
-Developer may develop into a container even when the develop local, the build job will create the exact same docker image as the developer uses for his development but with the new code base.
+Not all too long ago a mediocre developer would answer QA in all seriousness that a bug is not there because "Its works on my machine".
+Using tools like Docker to containerize the software makes sure that everybody uses the exact same environment.
+Developer develop into a container even when the develop local, the build job will create the exact same container image as the developer uses for the development but with the new code base.
 Now the QA does have the exact same thing as the developer.
-Sounds perfect but it helps us only so far as people are willing to learn to use these tools.
-People tend to be lazy so the excuse "It works on my machine" evolved into "It works in my container".
+Sounds perfect, but it will help only so far. as people are willing to learn to use these tools.
+People tend to be lazy, so the excuse "It works on my machine" evolved into "It works in my container".

 ### Source Code Management

-Since we work in teams, we need tools to collaborate with each other, Source Code Management tools like SVN, Mercurial or GIT are for sure the most important tools a developer can use.
-Since the feature set especially in GIT is huge, it is important that any person who works with code does know the tool very well.
+Since we work in teams, we need tools to collaborate with each other, Source Code Management tools like SVN, Mercurial or GIT are likely the more important tools a developer can use.
+The feature set in these tools and  especially in GIT is huge, it is important that any person who works with code does know the tool very well.
 Also important for a successful collaboration is a strategy to manage the source code.
-There are a couple of good "best practise" branching models (e.g. Trunk-based, Git-Flow, …).
-The development team should decide together what is the best approach for their workflow and keep to that practise.
+There are a couple of good *best practise* branching models (e.g. Trunk-based, Git-Flow, …).
+The development team should decide together what would be the best approach for their workflow and commit to that workflow and keep to it.

 #### Stages